- editor -

 My primary employed academic editing positions, apart from freelance work, have been in staff development (three years) and student support (six years), both at the Australian National University.
 My roles were focussed on helping writers to develop or finalise their texts for submission and assessment, of whatever form.
 Staff were applying for national and institutional educational grants and awards.
 I have also acted as coordinating editor for a university centre’s 5-year evaluation report.

 I have held positions at four universities in Australia, and at universities in Denmark and Finland.
-My most recent academic position was as an Associate Professor and Senior Researcher at the University of Southern Denmark (six years), where I was also chief investigator on a large-scale funded research project.
+I am currently an Adjunct Professor in writing, at the University of Canberra, in the Centre for Creative and Cultural Research.
+My previous academic position was as an Associate Professor and Senior Researcher at the University of Southern Denmark (five years), where I was also chief investigator on a large-scale funded research project.

-I have nearly 90 publications, most as sole author, including as author/editor of eight books, edited collections, and reports to government.
-My work has been cited around 2100 times (h-index 23, i-10 index 40).
+I have around 90 publications, most as sole author, including as author/editor of eight books, edited collections, and reports to government.
+My work has been cited over 2300 times (h-index 25, i-10 index 41).

 I have approx. $1.8m in nationally competitive and other research funding.
 So, I know what it is to write successful funding applications … and to revive and revise unsuccessful ones.

-Beyond academic text, I also write short-form poetry (haiku, senryu) and have published in prominent national and international journals, and on the web pages of relevant societies and associations.
-My first book of published poetry, titled Translating Loss, is now in production.
+Beyond academic text, I also write short-form poetry (haiku, senryu) and have published around 150 poems in national and international journals, and on the web pages of relevant societies and associations.
+My first book of published poetry, titled Translating Loss, appeared in July 2022.
+In 2023 the book won an ACT Notable Book Award (Poetry).
+You can see my poet profiles at The Haiku Foundation (USA) here, and at the Living Senryu Anthology here.

 How can I help?